ys35code/terminal-tic-tac-toe/README.md

     - `status-checker.js`
 6. Each person in the group can now implement the function(s) in the file they were assigned.
 Follow the requirements for the function carefully so you know what to implement.
 Feel free to discuss any problems or questions with each other - you're a team, you can work together.
 7. When you've finished working on your file - raise a Pull Request against PersonA's fork.
 You can review the changes as a team and merge them in.
 Make sure each person in the group understands the changes!
+8. Some files have more work than others - so if you're done, you can help your teammates!
-8. When all the changes are in one fork, you can run the game with `node play.js`.
+9. When all the changes are in one fork, you can run the game with `node play.js`.
 Don't worry if it doesn't work perfectly the first time - try and fix any problems you find.
-9. After fixing any bugs, you should have a working version of tic-tac-toe running in your terminal :)
+10. After fixing any bugs, you should have a working version of tic-tac-toe running in your terminal :)

 ![forks](tic-tac-toe-forks.jpg)